cryostatio/cryostat-legacy/COMMANDS.md

 * #### `wait-for`
     ###### usage
-    `wait-for foo`
+    `wait-for targetId foo`
     ###### synopsis
-    Waits for the given recording (`foo`) to stop running.
+    Waits for the given recording (`foo`) of the specified target JVM to stop running.
 If the recording is continuous and not already stopped then the command will refuse to wait for the recording to complete, since this would lock up the client and require another client to be connected in order to stop the recording.
 Once this command has begun awaiting completion of the recording it cannot be interrupted.